a-r-t/SER-225-Game-Platformer/docs/GameDetails/GameDetailsSubSections/MapSubSections/map-file.md

 ## Reading the map file into the game

-The `Map` classes `loadMapFile` method handles reading in a map file.
+The `Map` class's `loadMapFile` method handles reading in a map file.
 It starts by opening up the map file and reading in the width and height values.

 The `Map` class then defines an array of `MapTile` of length `width * height`.
 This is a regular array and NOT